General Insurance

 What is business insurance and why do businesses need it?

 Business insurance is a category of commercial insurance policies that protect companies from financial losses caused by property damage, legal claims, employee injuries, equipment failure, and other operational risks.
-Businesses need it because a single uninsured incident — such as a fire, lawsuit, or data breach — can produce costs that permanently close a company.
+A single uninsured incident, a fire, a lawsuit, or a data breach, can produce costs that permanently close a company.
 The U.S. Small Business Administration recommends that all business owners assess their risk exposure and obtain coverage before opening their doors.

 What types of business insurance are legally required?

 Workers’ compensation insurance is legally required in all 50 U.S. states for businesses that have employees, according to the U.S. Department of Labor.
 Commercial auto insurance is required whenever a vehicle is used for business purposes.
-Some states and industries also mandate professional liability insurance — for example, medical practitioners are often required to carry malpractice coverage as a condition of licensure.
-Beyond legal minimums, many lenders, landlords, and clients contractually require additional coverage.
+Some states and industries also mandate professional liability insurance, medical practitioners, for example, must carry malpractice coverage as a condition of licensure.
+Beyond legal minimums, many lenders, landlords, and clients contractually require additional coverage as well.

 How much does business insurance cost per month?

 The average small business pays approximately $57 per month for a Business Owner’s Policy (BOP), which bundles general liability and commercial property coverage, according to Insureon’s 2025 data.
-However, total monthly costs vary widely based on industry, number of employees, revenue, location, and claims history.
-A business carrying multiple policies — including workers’ compensation, professional liability, and commercial auto — may spend several hundred dollars per month.
+Total monthly costs vary widely based on industry, number of employees, revenue, location, and claims history.
+A business carrying multiple policies, workers’ compensation, professional liability, and commercial auto, may spend several hundred dollars per month in aggregate.

 What is the difference between general liability and professional liability insurance?

-General liability insurance covers bodily injury, property damage, and personal injury claims arising from your business operations — for example, a customer slipping in your store.
-Professional liability insurance (also called errors and omissions or E&O insurance) covers claims that your professional services caused a financial loss to a client — for example, a consultant’s advice that led to a business loss.
+General liability insurance covers bodily injury, property damage, and personal injury claims arising from your business operations, for example, a customer slipping in your store.
+Professional liability insurance (also called errors and omissions or E&O insurance) covers claims that your professional services caused a financial loss to a client, such as consulting advice that led to a business loss.
 Many businesses need both policies.
-The Insurance Information Institute provides a detailed breakdown of the distinction between these two critical commercial coverages.
+The Insurance Information Institute provides a detailed breakdown of the distinction between these two commercial coverages.

 Does business insurance cover cyberattacks?